spierala/mini-rx-store/README.md

 npm install rxjs
 ```

 ## Basic Tutorial
 Let's dive into some code to see MiniRx in action

 ### Store (Redux API)
-MiniRx supports the classic Redux API with registering reducers and dispatching Actions.
+MiniRx supports the classic Redux API with registering reducers and dispatching actions.
 Observable state can be selected with memoized selectors.

 ```ts